 Courelli was swift to grab onto the trends of the information era.
 The government pushed for massive expansion of modern technology, and huge projects were put in place to overhaul Leoncavallo from the ground-up.
 In a reflection of its time in after the coup, the Courellian economy exploded, rapidly increasing through the ‘90s and into the early 2000s to resemble its glory days.

 The ‘90s and 2000s were a time of economic and foreign policy adjustment.
 Courellian neutrality became paramount to the people, who did not wish to see the nation thrown into wars.
-Governor Fitzgerald ruled on a platform of respect for sovereignty, refusing to become involved in matters not seen to directly involve Courelli or its foreign trade concerns.
+Governor Jean Paul Charbonnier, the Green Party's first – and so far only – Governor, ruled on a platform of respect for sovereignty, refusing to become involved in matters not seen to directly involve Courelli or its foreign trade concerns.

 In 2000, a wave of gun-based crimes in Leoncavallo led to severe overhaul of gun ownership laws.
 The crimes, which were mostly muggings-gone-wrong in various parks and public spaces of the capital, led to a six year debate on public safety measures and privacy concerns, which would lead to the creation of the Bastion Network in 2005.
 The Bastion Network was a city-wide CCTV network created and monitored by Bastion Technologies.
 The implementation of the system would see a marked decrease in crime throughout the city.
 However, stringent regulatory and bureaucratic laws meant that the system's effectiveness at actually preventing crime were severely limited.

-That same year, an earthquake struck Hart Isle, leading to a tsunami which would damage both the Isle and the Courellian mainland.
-The National Assembly authorized relief aid and troops, which, for a time, eased tensions between the natives of Hart Isle and the Courellian mainland.
-Courelli would later release blacklisted documents that revealed its complicity with various illicit activities in Ramelia during the 1970s and 1980s.
+in 2012 CE, a tsunami struck Avanua, which brought extensive destruction to the island.
+The National Assembly authorized relief aid and troops, which, for a time, eased tensions between the natives of Avanua and the Courellian mainland.
+Later that same year, Courelli released blacklisted documents that revealed its complicity with various illicit activities in Ramelia during the 1970s and 1980s.
 At the same time, terror attacks would become more prevalent internationally, and the government would expand security measures.
 Most obvious amongst these was CIS, the Courellian Identification System, a biometric ID and civilian identification card system which allowed users access to government services like public healthcare and public transport.

-In 2017, the first post-reform elections were held.
-The incumbent Liberal Party sustained major losses, while the United Left Party would see strong degrees of success across the nation.
-A new Governor, Joshua B. Thomas, was elected, and under his rule, Courelli entered into a time more prosperous than ever before.
+In the 2015 election, The incumbent Liberal Party sustained major losses, while the United Left Party would see strong degrees of success across the nation.
+A new Governor, Joshua Thomas, was elected, and under his rule, Courelli entered into a time more prosperous than ever before.